Jconrad15/Jconrad15.github.io/index.md

 ## Hi!
 I’m Jacob!

-I'm a game developer, an educator, and a patent agent.
+I'm a game developer, educator, and patent agent.

 I am passionate about emergent gameplay that arises due to carefully crafted systems and procedural generation.